elliotkim916/sleeplogger/README.md

 ## **Features**
 * Create a new Sleep Log entry
-* Edit any existing Sleep Log Entry
+* Edit any existing Sleep Log entry
-* Delete any existing Sleep Log Entry
+* Delete any existing Sleep Log entry
 * See all Sleep Log entries posted

 ## **Demo**